PdIPS/ConsensusBasedX.jl/docs/src/noise_types.md

 + \sqrt{2\sigma^2}
 \operatorname*{diag} \left( x_t^i - c_\alpha(x_t) \right) \mathrm{d}B_t^i,
 ```
 The intensity of the noise now varies along each dimension.
 This can be selected with the option `noise = :AnisotropicNoise`.

-[Full-code example](https://github.com/PdIPS/ConsensusBasedX.jl/blob/main/examples/advanced_usage/anisotropic_noise.jl).
+{{advanced_usage/anisotropic_noise.jl}}